 Get out the camera

-Face Rock Creamery recently opened in Bandon, where you can watch cheddar being made and buy it at the source.
+Stop in at Face Rock Creamery in Bandon, where you can watch cheddar being made and buy it at the source.
 Grab some fresh, squeaky curds or a piece of cheddar, some locally made salami and a bottle of Oregon pinot noir and head to the beach.
 It’s one of the best spots on the Oregon Coast for beachcombing, tidepools and kite flying.
 Huge, ancient rock formations stick out of the sand like old shipwrecks.